Discover the Franconian wine region

 Arrival by plane, car, bus and train

 The closest airport is Frankfurt.
 Arrival by train to Würzburg is possible.
 Flixbus * also goes to Würzburg.
-The tour is possible by rental car or RV.
+The round trip is possible by rental car or mobile home.

 Accommodation in the Franconian wine region: